JonJagger/cyber-dojo/readme.txt

 Erlang, Haskell, Java, Javascript, Python, Perl, PHP, and Ruby.
-Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your CyberDojo server or not.
+Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed on your server or not.
 Ubuntu comes with built-in support for C, C++, Python, Perl and you need Ruby for the CyberDojo server itself.
 -----Java
 I installed support for Java as follows